 But is it really only the employer's fault?
 Or maybe it is not sometimes the employee - as the following example shows.

 Casting - did not work again

-Ms. Meier is just coming from the job interview and is excitedly received by her husband: "And, did it work?"
-"No, they did not want me again."
+Ms. Meier has just returned from the interview and is very excitedly received by her husband: "And did it work?"
+"No, they didn't want me again."

-Her husband tries to comfort her: "Well, no, tomorrow you have a trial day at the other company, that will be fine."
+Her husband tries to comfort her: "Anyway, tomorrow you have a trial day at the other company, it will be fine."
 Typical employer !?
-Why does he give his applicants no chance?
-Read the full story:
+Why doesn't he give his applicants a chance?
+Read the whole story: